Jacek Baluch: Scholarly work

 Baluch wrote many books and papers on Czech literature, especially about avant garde (poetismus in Czech) and fiction by Bohumil Hrabal.
-He has been a teacher of some generations of students in Cracow and Opole.
+He has been a teacher of some generations of students in Kraków and Opole.
 His main interest were versification and the theory of translation.

 Poetry and translations

 Baluch was a writer and poet.
 He writes chiefly short pure nonsense poems, for example Limericks.
 He also translated some books and poems from Czech into Polish.
 Among others, he translated and edited a book of Medieval Czech love poetry.
 He made a translation of the famous children's poem Lokomotywa (The Locomotive) by Julian Tuwim from Polish into Czech.